AREX: Rolling stock

 AREX operates two types of trains, one for commuter and one for express services, both supplied by Hyundai Rotem.
 Three 1000 series express trains and nine 2000 series commuter trains were delivered for phase 1 of the project, and original plans foresaw a doubling of their numbers for the second phase.

 Both trains are six-car electric multiple units, which can be expanded to eight cars in the future.
 End cars and the fourth car are trailers, the second, third and fifth car are powered.
 The trains have a design speed of 120 km/h, but are operated at a maximum 110 km/h on surface tracks and a maximum 100 km/h in tunnels.
-Each car has a length of 19.95 m and a width of 3.12 m, with a carbody made of aluminum.
+Each car has a length of 19.95 m and a width of 3.12 m, with a carbody made of aluminium.
 The commuter version has four pairs of sliding doors on each side of each car, the express version has two pairs of sliding doors on each side of each car.

 Express trains have 272 high-back forward and rear-facing seats with armrests in a 2+2 configuration, as well as overhead luggage shelves, additional luggage racks, an onboard restroom, and complimentary WiFi.
 The transition between cars are separated by transparent sliding doors.

 Commuter trains are similar to regular metro trains with seats along the walls but do not have overhead shelves.
 These are open gangway trains, with no separating doors between cars.
 Commuter trains offer seating for 282 passengers and standing room for 630 passengers.

 Both train types offer disabled seats and are equipped with LCD screens for passenger information, including flight arrivals and departures.

+On September 15, 2025, the first of nine additional 2000 series trains began revenue service on the all-stop service.
+The remaining eight sets are expected to be in service by the end of the year.